 By Cat, July 19, 2019 (image, right, from Global Healing Center (3); link below, left, is from Wikimedia Commons)

-These recipes are by Livvi Hess (1); I learned about them from a Dr. Pompa newsletter.
+The first 2 recipes are by Livvi Hess (1): Super Syrup, and Lemon Water and ACV Tonic; I learned about them from a Dr. Pompa newsletter.
 They are simple to make, but you must use high-quality ingredients as specified in the recipes; anything of lower quality will use introduce new toxins.

 I first discovered the health benefits of lemon water when I was making a batch of homemade lemonade using stevia extract powder as the sweetener.
 I took a small sip after mixing in the juice of a small lemon into a quart of cold water (before adding the stevia).
 It was so good, I drank a whole glass and I felt so incredibly good afterwards.
 Now I drink lemon water every day at the beginning of each meal.
 But after reading Livvi’s recipe, I will try adding ACV instead of taking powdered ACV in capsules every day.